 Read summarized version with

-A Quick Reference Guide (QRG) is a short document that gives you the key information you need to do a task, right when you need it.
+QRG stands for Quick Reference Guide - a short, one to two page document that hands you the key steps or information for a task right when you need them.
 Think of it as a cheat sheet for work.
-Instead of digging through a 50-page manual to remember one step, you glance at a one or two page guide and keep moving.
-QRGs are meant for people who already know the basics but need a quick reminder.
+Instead of digging through a 50-page manual to jog your memory on one step, you glance at the QRG and keep going.
+They’re built for people who already know the basics and just want a quick reminder.

 These guides fill a specific gap in how teams document their work.
-Training manuals teach you how things work from scratch.
-A quick reference guide, on the other hand, assumes you've been trained and just need a nudge in the right direction.
-They skip the theory and background, getting straight to what you actually need to do.
-As a type of job aid, QRGs provide performance support right when employees need it most.
+Training manuals and fuller end-user documentation teach you how things work from scratch.
+A quick reference guide assumes you’ve already been trained and just need a nudge in the right direction.
+No theory, no setup, straight to what you actually have to do.
+As a type of on-the-job support tool, QRGs offer performance support at the exact moment employees need it.

-What makes a good quick reference guide?
+So what makes a good one?
 It shows up exactly when you need it.
-That might be a laminated card stuck to your workstation, a PDF saved to your desktop, or something you can pull up on your phone.
-The point is zero friction.
-Companies rely on QRGs to keep procedures consistent, cut down on mistakes, and help people get things done faster without interrupting their work.
+Maybe that’s a laminated card stuck to your workstation, a PDF on your desktop, or something you pull up on your phone mid-task.
+Zero friction is the whole point.
+Companies lean on QRGs to keep procedures consistent, cut down on mistakes, and help people move faster without breaking their flow.

 Key Characteristics of Quick Reference Guide

-• Short and Sweet: One to two pages, tops.
-A QRG includes only the steps, commands, or details you actually need.
+- Short and Sweet: One to two pages, tops.
+A QRG carries only the steps, commands, or details you actually need.
 Nothing extra.

-• Built for People Who Already Know the Basics: This isn't a training document.
-Quick reference guides assume you've learned the process before and just need a quick refresher while you're working.
+- Built for People Who Already Know the Basics: This isn’t a training document.
+Quick reference guides assume you’ve run the process before and just want a refresher while you work.

-• Always Within Reach: Good QRGs live where you need them.
-Printed and pinned to a wall, saved as a PDF on your desktop, or embedded right inside the software you're using.
+- Always Within Reach: Good QRGs live where the work happens.
+Printed and pinned to a wall, saved as a PDF on your desktop, or surfaced as contextual help right inside the software you’re using.
 No hunting around.

-• Focused on One Thing: Each guide tackles a specific task or workflow.
-You won't find unrelated information cluttering it up, so you can find what you need fast.
+- Focused on One Thing: Each guide covers a single task or workflow.
+No unrelated information cluttering things up, which is why you can find what you need fast.

-• Easy to Scan: Bullet points, numbered steps, tables, screenshots, highlighted text.
-QRGs use visual formatting so you can grab the info at a glance instead of reading through paragraphs.
-They're similar to a cheat sheet, but typically more process-oriented.
+- Easy to Scan: Bullet points, numbered steps, tables, screenshots, highlighted text.
+QRGs lean on visual formatting so you can grab the info at a glance instead of reading through paragraphs.
+They’re close cousins of the cheat sheet, just usually more process-oriented.

 Quick Reference Guide Examples